rowanhill/boneidle/Readme.md

  * If the field backing the bean getter is not null (for bean getters only, obviously)
 * Support passing a `Class` to `LazyFactory` instead / as well an instance
 * Extend support for `@LazyLoadWith` on the class:
- * Add an opt-out annotation
- * And perhaps different inclusion filters (e.g. all methods, only public methods, only getter methods)
+ * Perhaps add different inclusion filters (e.g. all methods, only public methods, only getter methods)
 * Publish to Maven Central
 * Build on Travis (or similar)